 The Bristol Stool Chart is a useful reference for patients and healthcare professionals to check if the form of poop is healthy – it looks at size, shape and consistency.
 The Bristol Stool Chart depicts 7 types of stool, ranging from the hard and difficult to pass to the liquid form of diarrhoea.
 Your poop is made up of waste products your body needs to remove, which may include undigested food (such as insoluble fibre, which cannot be digested), bacteria and salts.

 The good news is that if you have Bristol Type 3 or 4 – your poop is normal!
 You’re getting enough water and fibre, and your stools are healthy.

 Bristol Type 1 or 2, where the poop is hard and difficult to pass, is indicative of constipation.
 Often, these types of stool can be painful to pass.
 Short-term constipation is nothing to sweat about – but if you’ve been experiencing it for weeks or even months, it’s a good idea to see your GP who may prescribe some medication or refer you to a gastroenterologist to get it checked out.

 Constipation can be an indicator of the following conditions:

-- Thyroid conditions – Low levels of thyroid hormone often leads to chronic constipation.
+Thyroid conditions – Low levels of thyroid hormone often lead to chronic constipation.

 Bristol Types 5 through 7 are consistent with diarrhoea.
 Type 5 suggests that a lack of fibre is the main problem, while 6 and 7 suggest an inflammatory process.
 When there’s too much water but not enough fibre in your stool, it causes your poop to become too soft – usually, the fibre in your poop soaks up the water.